 If I went again I would take the Kayenta trail first and go back via the Lower Emerald Pool trail.
 Now I felt like the beautiful views were constantly behind us instead of ahead of us.
 But by stopping and turning around to look behind us every once in a while that issue was easily solved.
 You do need to stand still sometimes to fully appreciate the beauty of this park.

 Before departing on our trip I must admit that I didn’t really know what Zion National Park had to offer, but afterward I can only say that it was one of my favorite parks.
 The hikes are wonderful and the way everything is organized is just amazing.
 A park you definitely can’t miss when you’re in the neighborhood.
-And I do hope to go back one day, which different company, to head for Angel’s Landing!
+And I do hope to go back one day, with different company, to head for Angel’s Landing!